xcp-ng/xcp-ng-org/docs/vms/vms.md

 #### XCP-ng vs XenServer tools

-There are two sets of Windows guest tools compatible with XCP-ng: **XCP-ng Windows PV Drivers** and **Citrix XenServer VM Tools for Windows**.
+There are two sets of Windows guest tools compatible with XCP-ng: **XCP-ng Windows Guest Tools** and **Citrix XenServer VM Tools for Windows**.

-We recommend using the XCP-ng Windows PV Drivers.
+We recommend using the XCP-ng Windows Guest Tools.
 However, both sets of guest tools remain supported for Windows guests running on XCP-ng.

-#### XCP-ng Windows PV Drivers
+#### XCP-ng Windows Guest Tools

 The XCP-ng driver package contains the drivers and guest agents for Windows VMs running on XCP-ng.
 It supports the following operating systems: